mughees-Ilyas/list-of-world-countries/README.md

 ## routes
 we have

-/countries for countries list view
+/countries for countries list view.

 /country/:id to view specific country.